-CMA CGM TIGRIS Added To Fleet
+CMA CGM VOLGA Joins the Fleet

-CMA CGM has added a new containership CMA CGM TIGRIS to its fleet after its delivery in China on December 23 2014, according to the press release of the company.
-CMA CGM TIGRIS is the fourth in a series of 28 vessels with a capacity of 9,400-10,900TEUs to be delivered by Q316.
-The new vessel measures 300 metres (m) in length and 48m in width.
-The new containership will be sailing under the Malta flag and will be placed on the SEAS2 Line service with a port rotation of Shanghai, Ningbo, Yantian, Hong Kong, Singapore, Santos, Paranaguá, Buenos Aires, Montevideo, Rio Grande, Paranaguá, Singapore, Hong Kong and Shanghai.
+CMA CGM added a new container ship CMA CGM VOLGA to its fleet on March 7 2015.
+Named after Europe's longest river flowing through central Russia and into the Caspian Sea, the 10,622TEU ship is the eighth in a series of 28 vessels with a capacity of 9,400-10,900TEUs named after famous rivers and to be delivered by Q316.
+The new vessel measures 300 metres in length and 48m in width.
+The new container ship will be sailing under the Malta flag and has already joined CMA CGM's Bosphorus Express (BEX) service calling at Dalian, Tianjin, Kwangyang, Busan, Shanghai, Ningbo, Chiwan, Yantian, Tanjung Pelepas, Izmit, Istanbul Ambarli, Constanza, Odessa, Illichivsk, Port Said, Port Kelang, Singapore and Dalian again.
+CMA CGM VOLGA was built by the New Times Shipbuilding (NTS) shipyards in Jiangsu, China.